György Jendrassik: Diesel Engines

-He started working at Ganz and Company - Danubius Electricity, Machine, Waggon and Shipyard Ltd. He started his activities within the Study Department, which was the development and experimental department.
+Jendrassik started working at Ganz and Company - Danubius Electricity, Machine, Waggon and Shipyard Ltd. He started his activities within the Study Department, which was the development and experimental department.
 His first work included the strength calculation and preparation of the load tests for the main girders of a new type of wagon for the Dutch coastal local railways.

-At this time the main focus of the Study Department was the development of a medium-speed semi-diesel engine.
+The Ganz Study Department came up with the idea that Diesel engines, which until then had only been used in heavy-duty factory work, should be further developed to make them mobile and much smaller, so that they could also be fit in vehicles and in industries requiring less power, such as transport.
+Jendrassik therefore developed designs for simple, low and medium-power, high-speed diesel engines and patented them under the name Ganz-Jendrassik engines.
+The final aim in designing the Ganz-Jendrassik engines was to replace the high-speed petrol engines intended for low-power tasks (i.e. trains, trucks, small cargo ships) with a more economical diesel engine that was at least as reliable and fast.

 This gave Jendrassik the opportunity to study the theoretical and practical problems of the diesel engine.
 Jendrassik's interest soon turned to the development of diesel engines.
 He developed a number of patents which laid the foundations for the development of small and medium-performance diesel engines for use in vehicles.
 After two years of development work, the Jm 130 single-cylinder engine was produced in 1927.
 It had a bore of 130 mm, a stroke of 160 mm, and produced 12 hp at 1000 rpm with a specific consumption of 210 grams.
 This was later developed into two-, four- and six-cylinder versions, which were stable, suitable for rail and marine propulsion, and which featured a combustion chamber in the front.
-In 1927, seeing the success of the diesel engines, Jendrassik developed the first patents and engines within the Study Department, but in the summer of 1927 the independent Jendrassik Engine Construction Department was established.
+In 1927, seeing the success of the diesel engines, Jendrassik developed the first patents and engines within the Study Department, and in the summer of 1927 the independent Jendrassik Engine Construction Department was established.
 This department continued to operate after Jendrassik's death until the end of 1958.
 The Ganz-Jendrassik engines were the start of the motorisation of the railways, but diesel engines were also used in shipping and road vehicles.